rblack42/ScadParser/docs/_sources/02-tatsu-parser-dev.rst.txt

 *******************

 Now that we can process integers, let's add a rul that accepts real numbers as well.
-This one is similar to the 8integer8 rule, bu it allows a decimal point;
+This one is similar to the *integer* rule, bu it allows a decimal point;

 ..  literalinclude::    ../scadparser/ebnf/scad02.ebnf
     :linenos: